ThatLuckyBear/ThatLuckyBear/README.md

 Projects:

-thatluckybear.com | thatluckybear.neocities.org - my web blog where I post written articles of varying subject mostly related to gaming, learning game dev & code, and philosophy
+thatluckybear.com | thatluckybear.neocities.org - my web blog where I post written articles of varying subject mostly related to gaming, learning game dev & code, and philosophy. ultimately I'd my web content to be video audio text. written articles would have audio version embedded and a YouTube version of the same concept/idea/guide.

 youtube.com/thatluckybear - my Youtube channel where I upload (sometimes) videos about gaming